DANS-KNAW/dd-dans-sword2-examples/docs/index.md

 1. From your Data Station Manager at DANS request access to the demo Data Station server.
 The Data Station Manager will provide the information necessary to connect.
 2. Create an account in the demo Data Station.
-3. From your Data Station Manager at DANS request the account to be enabled for SWORD deposits.
+3. From your Data Station Manager at DANS request the account to be enabled for SWORD2 deposits.

 !!! note "Configuring which notifications to receive"